iamusamaiqbal/ExpenseApp/README.md

 # Expanse App

-This is the simple application that keep the record of your epanses.
+This is a simple application that keeps a record of your expanses.

 # Screenshot